-We offer strong experience valuing alternative investments on behalf of hedge funds, private equity firms, venture capital funds and family offices.
-With over 25 years of experience, we have valued all levels and types of equity-related investment assets, debt securities, including portfolios of consumer, corporate and mortgage debt and real estate.
-In recent years, we have undertaken valuation engagements for clients ranging up to 40 assets per quarter on behalf of funds with $100 million - $100 billion in assets under management.
-This work requires high quality review and analysis and the ability to act within very short timeframes.
+Empire offers strong experience valuing alternative investments on behalf of hedge funds, private equity firms, venture capital funds and family offices.
+With 30 years of experience, we have valued all levels and types of equity-related investment assets, debt securities (including performing loans, distressed debt, CMBS, RMBS, CLO) and real estate.
+In recent years, we have undertaken valuation engagements for clients ranging up to 60 assets per quarter on behalf of funds with $100 million - $1 trillion in AUM.
+This work requires high quality review and analysis and the ability to act within short timeframes to meet filing deadlines.
 Our approach to using teams of analysts that remain consistent from quarter to quarter allows the process to flow smoothly and reliably for our clients.

 Much of our business is derived from repeat customers who appreciate our value proposition – attention to client service and deadlines; strong industry, SEC and IRS experience; thought leadership; easy-to-work-with people; and reasonable fees with no surprises.
 In addition, we offer a commitment to accuracy and transparency, as well as reports that are reliable and dependable.

 We tailor our services to provide the right level of assurance for each fund client.
 These services run the gamut from full valuation opinions and “positive assurance” concerning a fund’s analysis to “negative assurance” letters indicating the fund’s values are not unreasonable.